BulutTok/Thesis-Work/README.md

 Organizes LaTeX source files, figures, and bibliography for thesis compilation.
 - **Purpose:** Assembles the complete thesis into a single PDF document.
 - **Key Files:**
   - `main.tex`                      — Master LaTeX file that includes all chapters.
-  - `chapters/`                     — Contains individual chapter files (e.g., `introduction.tex`, `methodology.tex`).
-  - `figures/`                      — Figures and diagrams used throughout the thesis.
+  - `figures_current/`                      — Figures and diagrams used throughout the thesis.

 #### Catalog Parsing Notebooks (IMDC-2023-CATALOG-Parsing-Code)
 Parses university course catalog data into structured JSON.